Chalybion flebile

-Chalybion flebile is a species of mud dauber wasps belonging to the family Sphecidae.
+Chalybion flebile is a species of mud-dauber wasp belonging to the family Sphecidae.

 Description

 Chalybion flebile can reach a length of 11–14 mm in the males, of 11–16 mm in the females.
 Head, thorax and abdomen are metallic blue-green.
 Antennae are black.
 Forewings are darkened.

 Distribution

 This species is present in Greece, Italy, Portugal, Spain, North Africa and in the Near East.